Art Therapy in Langley

 Benefits of Art Therapy for children?

 Children will find the therapy studio as a safe space where they can choose which materials to use and engage with difficult topics in their own way.
 Meaning-making, metaphor, and storytelling are quite natural to children and so they usually need little prompting to engage in art and play.
-Art Therapy in Langley assists children in the following ways:
+Our Langley Art Therapy sessions assists children in the following ways:

 Assists in coping with physical health conditions such as cancer